Half-year financial report

 Board of Directors

-The press conference can also be followed by a live webcast at https://aspo.videosync.fi/2020-q2-results, or by calling +358 981 710 310 (PIN: 51123310#) 5 to 10 minutes before the beginning of the press conference.
+The press conference will be held in English, and it can be followed by a live webcast at https://aspo.videosync.fi/q2-2022 or by calling +358 9 817 10310 (36392913#) 5 to 10 minutes before the beginning of the press conference.
 The recording of the event will be available on the company’s website later on the same day.